Namespaces

 DR Applied to Behavior as published Correct behavior

-is not possible (equality is determined by 2 comparisons)
+is not possible (equivalence is determined by 2 comparisons)

 doubled the limit